Klart333/DOTS_SpaceShooter/README.md.txt

 ### SPACE SHOOTER

-> The richtext isn't working wtf
+> The markdown text isn't working wth

 I made the space shooter and wanted to focus on the collision for Performance testing.
 My first approach was to do a simple circular square magnitude distance check.
 That turned out to work way better than I was expecting it to.
 I was struggling to find the performance impact of the Collision System.
 Eventually I clocked it at around 1.0ms at >100k Rocks, which is very fast (imo).
 At 100k unity is struggling way more rendering all the rocks than me running collision (I tried turning off shadows and other settings on the mesh renderer and turned on GPU Instancing on the material, which I'm sure helped but did not have a very noticable impact).
 Looking at the suggested AABB I was not really expecting it to go faster; for my circumstances, where all the colliders are circles, I was quite convinced it was hard to beat.